Estate Planning and Trust Taxation

 When people think of estate planning, they often turn to an attorney for help with drafting documents and making final documents such as wills.
 However, an accountant can also play a role in the estate planning process.

-The ways in which a CPA can guide you during and after the estate planning process include:
+The ways in which a CPA can guide you during and after the estate planning and trust taxation process include:

 - Continued involvement after wills and trusts are complete – Unlike many attorneys, an accountant sees their clients on at least an annual basis to discuss taxes and other questions the client might have.
 If life changes occur, such as the birth of a child, an increase in assets, or decisions that affect the estate, an accountant can help in the financial decision-making process to update these documents and ensure the accuracy of records.

 - Wealth of knowledge for estate administration – Following a client’s death, a CPA’s role in executing an estate plan becomes crucial.
 Having an accountant who is aware of your wishes for your estate facilitates the process your family will inevitably go through to distribute assets and honor your legacy.

 - Trust administration – Many estates include an irrevocable trust, and executing the trust like this requires constant vigilance.
 A revocable trust, on the other hand, often involves a less proactive approach but nevertheless can have many moving parts.
 It often makes logical sense, then, to have a professional such as an accountant involved in this process.